 A Disciplinary 1 violation is issued for any form of disrespect, including but not limited to direct disobedience, disruptive, rude, discourteous, or insolent behavior, or failing to report as directed.
 A Disciplinary 1 violation is not as severe as a Major Violation, as determined by faculty and staff in conjunction with the Dean of Students.
-Disciplinary 1 violations result in 6:45 a.m. detentions.
+Disciplinary 1 violations result in a detention.